keelanfh/keelanfh.com/index.md

 I'm Keelan, I'm a product manager.

-Most recently, I worked on digital public services at Essex County Council.
-In the past, I worked on transport services at Transport for West Midlands.
+I currently work for QRoutes.
+Before that, I worked on digital public services at Essex County Council, and on digital transport services at Transport for West Midlands.

-If you want to learn more about me, check out my [Medium blog](https://keelanfh.medium.com/), [Twitter](https://twitter.com/keelan_fh), or [LinkedIn](https://www.linkedin.com/in/keelanfh/).
-You can also get in touch with me on any of those channels.
+If you want to learn more about me, check out my [Medium blog](https://keelanfh.medium.com/) or [LinkedIn](https://www.linkedin.com/in/keelanfh/).
+You can also get in touch with me on either of those channels.

 *Keelan Fadden-Hopper*